 The Roads function's principal activity is the development and maintenance of the Town's roadway systems by the Public Works department or contracted service providers.
-The main services include Traffic Services consisting of street signs, street painting and traffic light control maintenance; Street Lighting; Road, Curb, Sidewalk and Cul-de-sac repairs and maintenance; Boulevard Trees; and Street Sweeping.
+The main functions include traffic services consisting of street signs, street painting and traffic light control maintenance; street lighting; road, curb, sidewalk and cul-de-sac repairs and maintenance; and street sweeping.